- Progressive vs. American Family: Which one is the cheapest?

 Progressive vs. American Family: Rates in your state

-Insurance rates are different in every state.
-Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
-The table below shows where Progressive and American Family offer the lowest rates.
-Don't forget to compare quotes from different companies, since your price also depends on your location, driving history and personal details.
+Insurance rates vary by state.
+Companies use your ZIP code's weather, crime, and traffic data to assess risk.
+The table below shows where Progressive and American Family have the lowest rates.
+Always compare quotes, as your price also depends on your location, driving history, and personal details.

 State | Progressive | American Family |